Investment Banking in Saudi Arabia

 The popularity of “exit opportunities” is prevalent in the USA, but no so much in the UK, London, the Middle East, and Saudi Arabia.

 And leaving a great job doesn’t make sense in Saudi Arabia.

 Think about this.
 You have a job (investment banking) which is great.
 You are able to make a name for yourself as a banker.
 You have been earning significantly well.
 Whereas your peers in London or America are earning the same money and paying a lot of taxes, you have been giving none.
 Moreover, instead of working 100+ hours a week (most prevalent in another part of the world), you are just working 50-60 hours a week.

 Why would you be foolish enough to let go of a job with such benefits?

-Investment bankers in Saudi Arabia think in a similar way and no-one is ready to let go of investment banking job after few years.
+Investment bankers in Saudi Arabia think in a similar way and no-one is ready to let go of investment banking jobs after a few years.

-But a smaller percentage wants more challenge in their lives and would like to explore different fields.
+But a smaller percentage wants more challenges in their lives and would like to explore different fields.
 Thus, they exit investment banking and choose a different career.

 In Saudi Arabia, if you have been working in investment banking for a while, you literally have two options.
-First, you can go for top-tier companies in the investment banking.
+First, you can go to top-tier companies in investment banking.
 Second, you can go for private equity – a top-tier fund.